 Cockroaches and bedbugs.
 Mosquitoes and mice.
 Raccoons and rats.
 Dealing with pests is stressful enough on its own, but preparing for a visit from a pest-control technician?
 That can add yet another layer of strain.
 Don’t get too apprehensive about that upcoming visit from a Smithereen technician though.
 It shouldn’t cause the least bit of concern.
-Read on to learn how you can best prepare.
+Read on to learn all about the basics everyone should follow before pest control treatments take place in your home or business.

 When to Move Furniture for Pest Control